-(n) Propane Tank205
+(n) Propane Tank

-Any existing or proposed above-ground or underground propane tank(s) shall be located a minimum of 10 feet from any property line and/or structure on the lot, or as otherwise required by the International Building Code (IBC) and National Fire Protection Association (NFPA) standards.
+Any existing or proposed above-ground or underground propane tank(s) shall be located the minimum distances from property lines and/or structures on the lot as required by the International Building Code (IBC) and National Fire Protection Association (NFPA) standards.

-(o) Recreational Vehicle Storage206
+(o) Recreational Vehicle Storage

 - One unoccupied recreational vehicle per dwelling may be kept, stored, or parked on the same property as the dwelling.
-Units in excess of one per dwelling must be stored in totally enclosed accessory structures conforming with current building codes. - (2) Storage may be on private property, with permission of the property owner, or on the street right-of-way, with permission of Public Works.207 - (3) All recreational vehicles stored under the above conditions must comply with Section 11-1-50 of the Silverton Municipal Code, with the Model Traffic Code adopted by the Town, and with all directives of the Public Works Director for purposes of street maintenance and snow removal. - (4) No recreational vehicles shall be kept, stored, or parked in any alley.
+Units in excess of one per dwelling must be stored in totally enclosed accessory structures conforming with current building codes. - (2) Storage may be on private property, with permission of the property owner, or on the street right-of-way, with permission of Public Works. - (3) All recreational vehicles stored under the above conditions must comply with Section 11-1-50 of the Silverton Municipal Code, with the Model Traffic Code adopted by the Town, and with all directives of the Public Works Director for purposes of street maintenance and snow removal. - (4) No recreational vehicles shall be kept, stored, or parked in any alley.

-(p) Solar Energy System, Ground or Roof-Mounted208
+(p) Solar Energy System, Ground or Roof-Mounted

-- (1) Solar collectors shall only be located in rear or side yards or on rooftops. - (2) If the solar collector is not flush with the roof the applicant shall minimize the visibility of the collector from a public street, park, open space, or golf course to the maximum extent practicable without prohibiting the installation. - (3) Ground-mounted accessory solar collectors shall not exceed the height of the primary structure on the lot or parcel.
+- (1) Solar collectors shall only be located in rear or side yards or on rooftops. - (2) If the solar collector is not flush with the roof the applicant shall minimize the visibility of the collector from a public street, park, or open space to the maximum extent practicable without prohibiting the installation. - (3) Ground-mounted accessory solar collectors shall not exceed the height of the primary structure on the lot or parcel.